 WHAT WE DO..

-We use our dogs on our property every day!
+We use our dogs in our work every day!

-We manage a corporate owned beef cattle operation, running 2,000 cattle across several grazing properties.
-We run Wagyu and Angus breeder cattle, growing our progeny out to heavy feeder weight.
-We also trade cattle according to the seasons, and run a small flock of Dorper cross sheep.
+We manage a commercial beef cattle operation, running approximately 2,000 head across several grazing properties.
+We run Hereford and Angus breeder cattle, producing 'black baldy' progeny, growing them out to heavy feeder weight.
+We also trade cattle according to the seasons, and run a small flock of White Dorper and Damara sheep.

 We cell graze across the whole operation, which means we are moving cattle often.
-This can be as often as twice a day when the feed is really growing!
+This can be as often as daily when the feed is really growing!
 We run maximum numbers of cattle in the minimum numbers of mobs possible.
-This means mobs of up to 500 breeder cows, or 1,000 dry cattle.
+This means mobs of up to 500 breeder cows, or 1,000 head of dry cattle.

 Being a cattle breeding operation our dogs have a variety of work which includes handling cows and calves.
 We also use our dogs to handle our sheep.
 This includes paddock and yard work.
 This is great work for the dogs, completely different to working cattle, adding to their versatility.

-Our dogs may not be perfect, but they are reliable and practical, and they get the job done.
+Our dogs are not perfect, but they are reliable and practical, and they get the job done.
 They play a very valuable part in the efficiency of our cattle operation.
-We are constantly trying to improve the quality of our dogs, by setting a very high standard in training and breeding.
+We are constantly trying to improve the quality of our dogs, by setting a very high standard in breeding and training, backed up by many miles of real work!
 We have spent countless hours researching bloodlines and training methods, and have spent a lot of time, money and kilometres putting these into practice.

 The type of work we use our dogs for include: